 Move Your Camera

-When you’re taking a photo, and something is distracting behind your main subject, you can often hide that unwanted element from view.
+In each place you take a photo from, experiment with your compositions.
+When you’re taking a photo and there’s something distracting behind your main subject, you can often hide that unwanted element from view.
 You do this by moving a little.
 Left, right, up or down.
-Even a small change from your point of view can make a big difference to how you fill the frame.
+Even a small change in your point of view can make a big difference to how you fill the frame.

 A simple camera tilt or shift will alter what you see at any edge of your frame.
 Where you have something at the top of your frame you don’t want to see, tilt your camera down a little.
 If there’s something on the left or right that’s best eliminated from view, shift your camera one way or the other.
 You can avoid seeing the distraction with this basic movement.